Mowgli's Brothers: Animated special

 In 1976 Mowgli's Brothers was adapted and directed as a half-hour television animated special of the same name by veteran animator Chuck Jones, with narration and voices by Roddy McDowall, and June Foray as Mother Wolf.
 Though largely a faithful adaptation of the story, there are some notable changes in Jones's version.
 Differences include expanded roles for Baloo and Tabaqui, and that Shere Khan is a white tiger and there is no reference to his lame leg.
 Jones also directed adaptations of "Rikki-Tikki-Tavi" and "The White Seal".

+In popular culture

+The Peter Weir film Gallipoli features a reading from this story.
+Bill Kerr's character, Jack, is reading it to some children while Mark Lee's character, Archie, listens in.
+It foreshadows that Archie will march away to war by the end of the film and become a man.